 Although they’re very secure, these locks often cost a lot, and you might need to pay for professional installation.
 If you’re very concerned about security, though, an electronic lock can be worth the investment.

-Slide bolt locks go on the inside of the garage door, and use a bolt across the edge of the door to make it hard to open from the outside.
+No products found. go on the inside of the garage door, and use a bolt across the edge of the door to make it hard to open from the outside.
 You can’t operate this lock from the outside of the door — you need to be behind the door to slide the bolt across.

 These locks are also inexpensive and easy to install, although less secure than electronic locks.
 They won’t protect your garage when you’re out of the house, but they allow you to lock the door from the inside so your family is safer.
 This is also a good supplement to an existing lock system.